 The PHA must enforce smoke-free policies when a resident violates this policy.
 When enforcing the lease, the PHA will provide due process and allow residents to exercise their right to an informal settlement and formal hearing.
 The PHA will not evict a resident for a single incident of smoking in violation of this policy.
 As such, the PHA will implement a graduated enforcement framework that includes escalating warnings.
-Prior to pursuing eviction for violation of smoke-free policies, the PHA will take specific, progressive monitoring and enforcement actions, while at the same time educating tenants and providing smoking cessation information.
+Prior to pursuing eviction for violation of smokefree policies, the PHA will take specific, progressive monitoring and enforcement actions, while at the same time educating tenants and providing smoking cessation information.
 The lease will identify the actions that constitute a policy violation, quantify the number of documented, verified violations that warrant enforcement action, state any disciplinary actions that will be taken for persistent non-responsiveness or repeated noncompliance, and state how many instances of noncompliance will constitute a violation.
 Tenancy termination and eviction will be pursued only as a last resort.
 The PHA may terminate tenancy at any time for violations of the lease and failure to otherwise fulfill household obligations if resident behavior disturbs other residents' peaceful enjoyment and is not conducive to maintaining the property in a decent, safe, and sanitary condition.
-Upon issuance of a written warning from the property manager and/or a documented complaint, the PHA will increase the frequency of unit inspections for a suspected policy violator.
-These inspections will occur quarterly.